TreePIR: Efficient Private Retrieval of Merkle Proofs via Tree Colorings with Fast Indexing and Zero Storage Overhead: Preliminaries

-\begin{definition}[Correctness] A batch-PIR protocol is {\em correct} if the client is always able to successfully retrieve $\{x_i\}_{i\in B}$ from the answer given that all parties correctly follow the protocol. \end{definition}

-We denote by $\lambda\in \mathbb{N}$ the security parameter, e.g. $\lambda = 128$, and $\negl(\lambda)$ the set of \textit{negligible functions} in $\lambda$.
-A positive-valued function $\varepsilon(\lambda)$ belongs to $\negl(\lambda)$ if for every $c>0$, there exists a $\lambda_0\in \mathbb{N}$ such that $\varepsilon(\lambda)<1/\lambda^c$ for all $\lambda > \lambda_0$.
+We denote by $\lambda \in \mathbb{N}$ the security parameter, e.g., $\lambda = 128$, and $\negl(\lambda)$ the set of \textit{negligible functions} in $\lambda$.
+A positive-valued function $\varepsilon(\lambda)$ belongs to $\negl(\lambda)$ if for every $c > 0$, there exists a $\lambda_0\in \mathbb{N}$ such that $\varepsilon(\lambda)<1/\lambda^c$ for all $\lambda > \lambda_0$.

-\begin{definition}[Computational Privacy] The privacy of a PIR protocol requires that a computationally bounded server cannot distinguish, with a non-negligible probability, between the distributions of any two queries $\bq(B)$ and $\bq(B')$.
-More formally, for every database $\bx$ of size $n$, for every $B, B'\subset [n]$, $|B|=|B'|=h$, and for every probabilistic polynomial time (PPT) algorithm $\cA$, it is required that
+\begin{definition}[Computational Privacy] The privacy of a PIR scheme requires that a computationally bounded server cannot distinguish, with a non-negligible probability, between the distributions of any two queries $\bq(B)$ and $\bq(B')$.
+That is, for every database $\bx$ of size $n$, for every $B, B'\subset [n]$, $|B|=|B'|=h$, and for every probabilistic polynomial time algorithm $\cA$, it is required that (following Cachin \textit{et al.}~\cite{cachin1999})

 \end{definition}